Flattih/rent_a_car/README.md

 -  Each user can only delete their own posts
 -  Searching

-  I thought it was a car rental project, it's halfway done, if you want to contribute, I'm hereference.
+  I thought it was a car rental project, it's halfway done, if you want to contribute, I'm here.